zuraizyasir/todo-app-laravel/README.md

 - **🔐 User Authentication**:
   - Register with name, email, and password (min.
 8 characters, confirmed).
   - Login with email/password for a Sanctum token.
-  - Logout to revoke the token
+  - Logout to revoke the token.

 - **📝 Task Management**:
   - Create todos with title, description, status (`pending`, `in-progress`, `completed`), and due date.